 In addition, DCI’s national sections organise regular outdoor monitoring to identify children in vulnerable situations which enables DCI to follow widespread abuses, such as child trafficking and gender-based violence.
 Their response, adapted to children’s needs, usually includes individual psychosocial counselling and education programmes.
 Part of our work includes advocating for the implementation in our country sections of the Second Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography of the UNCRC.

-Some progress in the adoption of legal instruments has been achieved, yet some of the worst forms of violence remain lawful around the world and some estimates report that at least one billion children endure some kind of violence every year (See: International NGO Council on Violence Against Children, 10 years on: Global Progress and Delay in Ending Violence Against Children – Rhetoric and the Reality, November 2016).
+While some progress in the adoption of legal instruments has been achieved, violence against children remains an endemic daily reality for millions of children.
+In this regard, it will remain one of DCI’s thematic priorities at all levels of implementation.
+(See: International NGO Council on Violence Against Children, 10 years on: Global Progress and Delay in Ending Violence Against Children – Rhetoric and the Reality, November 2016).

 To achieve concrete results in eliminating violence against children, DCI focuses on evidence-based advocacy through oral and written statements, capacity-building of civil society actors and reports to the Universal Periodic Review (UPR), and campaigns and calls-to-action directed at governments.
 In order to challenge social norms and empower children especially girls, DCI also takes a gender-based perspective in the implementation of innovative programmes like the Girls Advocacy Alliance (See Gender Equality).